epeake/GPU-Gram-Scan/README.md

 enlist mike and debug. no clue, made a bunch of debug print statements and still no clue

 try som more. realize it is affected by the number of threads per block.

+try some more. realized that parameter for num-threads that we were passing to the kernels was actually incorrect, it was array size/2 rounded up but should have been upper_bount / 2